by Dr Valeria Lo Iacono

-For a company, happier staff mean greater productivity, better mental health for staff and a more fun place for all staff to come into each day.
+For a company, happier staff means greater productivity, better mental health for staff, and a more fun place for all staff to come into each day.
 So, what are some tips for becoming a more inclusive leader?

 1. Develop Your Own Cultural Intelligence

 Our workplaces are continually becoming more varied in terms of cultural diversity and this means a much greater range of skills, experiences, and knowledge and it has proven to be a great benefit to many businesses.

 As the leader in such a workplace, we can help to naturally become a better leader by pro-actively developing a better understanding of our employees.
 What cultural backgrounds exist in our workplace and what do we know about these cultures?
 By making even a small effort to understand some of the customs of different cultures we can greatly improve our understanding of how our colleagues work and think.

 There are numerous ways to develop better cultural intelligence, whether it be simply by reading books such as the Cultural Guides series, through organizing team-building events that embrace the diversity of cultures in the workplace.

 Although it might at first seem a brave thing to do, you might want to think about trying to elicit feedback about your leadership in one-to-one meetings with your employees or the people you manage.
 Becoming more open as a leader and inviting feedback can, in the long term, be very rewarding and provide invaluable information in relation to inclusive leadership.
 Your employees themselves will often provide you with solutions to help you make your workplace more inclusive for each and every employee.

 If you can, ensure that everyone is encouraged in your team or company to learn more about equality and diversity issues.
 Courses such as ‘Unconscious Bias’ and ‘Intercultural communication’ can be instrumental in helping to create a more understanding, compassionate and happier workforce.
 I have found that most employees tend to embrace the opportunity to learn.